cpz/quests/README.md

 - Removes C++ comments like '//' '///' or '/*' and '*/' from project

 source/XO
-- Simple X-O game made in C++ with ImGUI
+- Simple tic tac toe game made in C++ with ImGUI

 source/p_p
 - readin' json file and workin' with it in Go lang